parthskansara/get-spotify-followers/README.md

 ## Spotify User ID

 The Spotify user ID is a unique string identifier for a Spotify user.
 It can be found at the end of the Spotify URI for the user.
-For example, in the URI spotify:user:wizzler, the user ID would be wizzler.
+For example, in the URI `spotify:user:wizzler`, the user ID would be wizzler.

 To obtain a user's Spotify ID:
 1. Open the Spotify desktop client